top of page

 5. Dust Collection Hopper/Bin: Where dust is stored.
 Think of this as a "fuel tank" open to the environment: the less dust inside, the safer the plant.
 ALWAYS ensure the bin is grounded after emptying.

 Very old filters may still use sleeves instead of cartridges, if you have one of those reach out here to get support or to evaluate a retrofit.
-Summarizing it is normal to refer to the wheel blaster as equipment, becuase is literally made by two machines, the blaster (with its items to make it working) and the filter house, which is another machine.
-If you drive a car relatively brand new, with engine issues due to whatsoever reasons, you may think to buy and replace the whole engine to get back close to the initial efficiency; in the end you will drive the same car with major issued fixed.
-I'm not saying replacing the dust collector is a "standard" intervention, indeed it is a way to optimize safety, increase efficiency and solve the liabilities issues; upgrading part of the equipment where it counts, it is the definition of "value for money.
+Summarizing it is normal to refer to the wheel blaster as equipment, because it is literally made of two machines, the blaster (with the items that make it work) and the filter house, which is another machine.
+If you drive a car relatively brand new, with engine issues due to whatsoever reasons, you may think to buy and replace the whole engine to get back close to the initial efficiency; in the end you will drive the same car with major issues fixed.
+I'm not saying replacing the dust collector is a "standard" intervention; rather, it is a way to optimize safety, increase efficiency and solve the liabilities issues; upgrading part of the equipment where it counts is the definition of "value for money".

 Sections divisions in a modern blaster filter house.